gayatripanda5/SpCas9-FnCas9-data/README.md

-# Unravelling the novel determinants of specificity in CRISPR/Cas9 protein
+# Integrating accelerated molecular simulations and AI to elucidate Cas9 specificity factors
 Gayatri Panda and Arjun Ray∗

 This repository contains scripts and input files used for different analysis.
 This Github repository contains four directories
 1.	spcas9-scripts 2. fncas9-scripts 3. stcas9-scripts 4. common-scripts.
 Files present in these folders are described pictorially.
 Diagram represents the structure of data storage in a GitHub repository, detailing the organization of folders and files.
 ![image](https://github.com/user-attachments/assets/971d6ef2-b1fd-4a37-9e46-f603ecda6d4e)

 ## All the simulation input (prmtop, inpcrd) can be accessed from the drive link:
-All the simulation related files including the (a) Starting structure PDB), (b) Topology file (prmtop), and (c) Coordinate files (inpcrd) for all twelve protein-complex systems (four for each Cas9 orthologs) are added in a google drive folder.
-Link of this folder is also mentioned in the Github readme and is also added here. https://drive.google.com/drive/u/0/folders/1QWCM3Ip4flx-d-e0MNzYq2qlxUyo7um5
+Simulation-related files for twelve protein-complex systems (four for each Cas9 orthologs) are available in a Google Drive folder.
+The folder link is mentioned in the GitHub readme and provided here: https://drive.google.com/drive/u/0/folders/1QWCM3Ip4flx-d-e0MNzYq2qlxUyo7um5

-The google drive consists of three folders in the name of spcas9, fncas9, and stcas9, and compressed trajectories of spcas9 and fncas9.
-Each folder consist of five subfolders, four for every on-target and off-target system and one mmgbsa folder which contains all input files used in MM-GBSA.
-Each subfolder for on-target and off-target system contains a starting structure, prmtop and inpcrd file.
+The Google Drive folder contains three subfolders named after the Cas9 orthologs: spcas9, fncas9, and stcas9.
+Additionally, there are compressed trajectory files for spcas9 and fncas9.
+Each ortholog folder has five subfolders:
+1. Four subfolders for on-target and off-target systems
+2. One mmgbsa subfolder containing input files used in MM-GBSA Each on-target and off-target system subfolder includes:
+- A starting structure file (PDB format)
+- A topology file (prmtop format)
+- A coordinate file (inpcrd format)
+Diagram representing the structure of data storage in a Google drive folder.

 ![image](https://github.com/user-attachments/assets/60291d2f-27c3-4167-b2c6-520342167a02)